 The information for this visualization comes from the Fortune list of Global 500 companies, as ranked by revenue (see the full methodology here).
 We illustrated the top 100 of these companies in the chart above, with each octagon representing one company.
 Within each octagon, we included the company’s logo, its revenue, and the country where it is located.
 The size of each octagon in the visualization is proportional to the company’s revenue, with the larger shapes representing higher revenues.
 In addition, each company is outlined in a color that represents its industry sector, such as energy, food and retail, and technology.

-Top 10 Most Valuable Companies by Revenue
+Top 10 Largest Companies by Revenue

 1. Walmart - U.S. - $514 billion